duckduckgo/duckduckgo-documentation/duckduckhack/api-answers/forum-lookup.md

 With the formalities out of the way, let's define the most important element of our Instant Answer - the API call.
 This is a URL to which we'll make a GET request.

+*How do we choose an API?
+Currently, the community can only accept JSON or JSONP APIs.
+Due to DuckDuckGo's [scale](https://duckduckgo.com/traffic.html), APIs must be [free, fast, credible, and reliable](#).
+If you have a particular API in mind, check out the [API requirements](#).*

+We're just hacking for now, so let's enter our URL for querying the Hacker News Search API:

 ```perl
 spice to => 'https://hn.algolia.com/api/v1/search?query=$1&tags=story';
 ```

 Notice the `$1` - that's a placeholder for a dynamic value our Instant Answer will provide.
 Many Instant Answers take advantage of this for search endpoints, but others might not need it at all.
+Others may use [multiple placeholders](#).
 Feel free to leave it out of your URL.

 What fills the `$1`?
 Our *handle* function, which we'll talk about in a bit.